readthedocs/readthedocs.org/docs/user/automation-rules.rst

   See :ref:`versions:Privacy levels`.

 Set version as default
-  Sets the version as the default version.
+  Sets the version as the :term:`default version`.
   It also activates and builds the version.
   See :ref:`automatic-redirects:Root URL`.